Suicide bombers kill dozens at Shi'ite centre in Afghan capital

 KABUL (Reuters) - Suicide bombers stormed a Shi‘ite cultural centre and news agency in the Afghan capital on Thursday, killing more than 40 people and wounding scores, many of them students attending a conference.

-Islamic State said in an online statement that it was responsible for the attack, the latest in a series the movement has claimed on Shi‘ite targets in Kabul.
+Islamic State said in an online statement that it was responsible for the attack, saying the centre received support from Iran.
+It was the latest in a series that the movement has claimed on Shi‘ite targets in Kabul.

 Waheed Majrooh, a spokesman for the ministry of public health, said 41 people, including four women and two children, had been killed and 84 wounded, most suffering from burns.